-Why do all measurements have a limit of precision and accuracy?
+Why all measurements have a limit of precision and accuracy, and this must be taken into account when evaluating experimental results?

-Why graphs are a good visual representation of trends in data?
+How are graphs used as a visual representation of trends in data?

-How are analytical techniques used to determine the structure of a compound, analyse the composition of a substance or determine the purity of a compound?
+How are analytical techniques used to determine the structure of a compound, analyze the composition of a substance or determine the purity of a compound?